rohitcmohite/VeryDeepLearning/README.md

            5. Visualize your network output on one image of the validation set

-    * **Task 2:  Visualizing Convolutional Neural Networks** 1.Download a pretrained AlexNet model and plot the weights of the rst convolutional layer.
+    * **Task 2:  Visualizing Convolutional Neural Networks** 1.Download a pretrained AlexNet model and plot the weights of the First convolutional layer.